-Opening-up the stem cell nicheJuly 11th, 2014 in Medical research /
+Opening-up the stem cell nicheJuly 11, 2014 in Medicine & Health / Medical research

 For many years scientists have been trying to unravel mechanisms that guide function and differentiation of blood stem cells, those cells that generate all blood cells including our immune system.
 The study of human blood stem cells is difficult because they can only be found in the bone marrow in specialized "niches" that cannot be recapitulated in a culture dish.

 Now a group of scientists from Dresden led by stem cell researcher Prof. Claudia Waskow (Technische Universität Dresden) was able to generate a mouse model that supports the transplantation of human blood stem cells despite the species barrier and without the need for irradiation.
 They used a mutation of the Kit receptor in the mouse stem cells to facilitate the engraftment of human cells.
 In the new model human blood stem cells can expand and differentiate into all cell types of the blood without any additional treatment.
 Even cells of the innate immune system that can normally not be found in "humanized" mice were efficiently generated in this mouse.
 Of significance is the fact that the stem cells can be maintained in the mouse over a longer period of time compared to previously existing mouse models.
 These results were now published in the renowned journal "Cell Stem Cell".